• Skip to primary navigation

 If you have been switching to newer models of iPhone, it is likely that there are unwanted backups of your older devices taking up storage space in your iCloud Account.

-Open Settings > tap on your Apple ID Name > iCloud > Manage Storage > Backup > On the next screen, select the iPhone Backup that you want to delete.
+2. From Apple ID screen, go to iCloud > iCloud Backup > select the iPhone Backup that you want to delete.

-Old iPhone Backup on iCloud
+Select iPhone Backup on iCloud

-On the next screen, scroll down and tap on Delete Backup option.
-On the Confirmation pop-up, tap on Turn off & Delete to confirm.
+3. On the next screen, scroll down and tap on the Delete Backup option.

 This will remove the Backup of your old iPhone from iCloud and also Turn OFF future iCloud Backups for that device.

-3. Turn OFF iCloud Photos
+2. Turn OFF & Delete iCloud Photos

 Enabling iCloud Photos ensures that a copy of all your Photos is saved to iCloud.
 However, this can quickly fill up the storage space available in your iCloud Account.

-4. Delete iCloud Photos
+3. Download & Delete iCloud Photos

 If you are still suffering from lack of iCloud Storage, you can download All Photos from iCloud to Mac or Windows computer and delete All Photos from your iCloud Account.